-- 2. Connect the Scan Tool cable (with the Toyota Connector Cable Adaptor attached) to the Scan Tool, then connect the adaptor to the vehicle's DLC.
-Press the POWER/LINK ◆ button to turn the Scan Tool ON. - The Toyota Menu displays. - Turn ignition ON and start engine. operating Warm engine to temperature.
-(Shut engine off after warm up, then turn the ignition back ON). - Make sure throttle is closed. - Set gear lever in "park" (for automatic transmissions) or "neutral" for manual transmissions. - Turn off all accessories. - 3.
-Use the UP (a) and DOWN (b) buttons, as necessary, to highlight Read DTCs, then press the ENTER button. - The Scan Tool will begin the code retrieval process. - 4.
-When the Scan Tool is in the process of retrieving codes, a "One moment please..." message shows on the Scan Tool's LCD display. - If the Scan Tool fails to link to the vehicle's computer a "Vehicle is not responding" message shows on the Scan Tool's LCD display.
-Do the following: - Verify the ignition is ON. - Check the cable connections at the Scan Tool and at vehicle's DLC. - Turn the ignition OFF, wait 10-12 seconds, then turn back ON to reset the computer. - Press the ENTER button.
+- 3. Use the UP (a) and DOWN (b) buttons, as necessary, to highlight Read DTCs, then press the ENTER button. - The Diagnostic Tool will begin the code retrieval process. - 4.
+When the Diagnostic Tool is in the process of retrieving codes, a "One moment please..." message shows on the Diagnostic Tool's LCD display. - If the Diagnostic Tool fails to link to the vehicle's computer a "Vehicle is not responding" message shows on the Diagnostic Tool's LCD display.
+Do the following: - Verify the ignition is ON. - Check the cable connections at the Diagnostic Tool and at the vehicle's DLC. - Turn the ignition OFF, wait 10-12 seconds, then turn back ON to reset the computer. - Press the ENTER button.

-- If the Scan Tool cannot link to the vehicle's computer after three attempts, the message "Contact Technical Support" displays. - Press the M button to return to the Main Menu. - Turn the ignition off and disconnect the Scan Tool. - Contact Technical Support for assistance. - 5.
-If the Scan Tool was able to link to the vehicle successfully a "Code retrieval was successful..." message shows temporarily on the Scan Tool's LCD display followed by any retrieved DTCs. - The Scan Tool will display a code only if codes are present in the vehicle's computer memory.
-If no codes are present, a "No DTC's are presently stored in the vehicle's computer" message is displayed. - If more than one code was retrieved press the DTC/FF button, as necessary, to display additional codes one at a time.
+- If the Diagnostic Tool cannot link to the vehicle's computer after three attempts, the message "Contact Technical Support" displays. - Press the SYSTEM MENU (s) button to return to the Toyota Menu. - Turn the ignition off and disconnect the Diagnostic Tool. - Contact Technical Support for assistance. - 5.
+If the Diagnostic Tool was able to link to the vehicle successfully a "Code retrieval was successful..." message shows temporarily on the Diagnostic Tool's LCD display followed by any retrieved DTCs. - The Diagnostic Tool will display a code only if codes are present in the vehicle's computer memory.
+If no codes are present, a "No DTC's are presently stored in the vehicle's computer" message is displayed. - If more than one code was retrieved press the DTC button, as necessary, to display additional codes one at a time.

 In the case of long code definitions, a small arrow is shown in the upper/lower right-hand corner of the code display area to indicate the presence of additional information.
-Use the \bigcirc and \bigcirc buttons, as necessary, to view the additional information.
+Use the $\bigcirc$ and $\bigcirc$ buttons, as necessary, to view the additional information.

-- 7. Disconnect the Scan Tool from the vehicle and turn the ignition key OFF. - 8.
-To prolong battery life, the Scan Tool automatically shuts "Off" after approximately three minutes with no button activity.
-The DTCs retrieved will remain in the Scan Tool's memory, and may be viewed at any time.
-If the Scan Tool's batteries are removed, or if the Scan Tool is re-linked to a vehicle to retrieve codes, any prior codes in its memory are automatically cleared. - 9.
+- Disconnect the Diagnostic Tool from the vehicle and turn the ignition key OFF. - 8.
+To prolong battery life, the Diagnostic Tool automatically shuts "Off" after approximately three minutes with no button activity.
+The DTCs retrieved will remain in the Diagnostic Tool's memory, and may be viewed at any time.
+If the Diagnostic Tool's batteries are removed, or if the Diagnostic Tool is re-linked to a vehicle to retrieve codes, any prior codes in its memory are automatically cleared. - 9.
 Follow the testing and repair procedures outlined in the vehicle's service repair manual to correct "hard" DTCs.
 Codes should be addressed and eliminated in the order they were received, erasing and retesting after each repair is made to be sure the fault was eliminated.

-When the Scan Tool's ERASE function is used to erase DTCs from the vehicle's on-board computer, manufacturer specific data (where applicable) is also erased.
+When the Diagnostic Tool's ERASE function is used to erase DTCs from the vehicle's on-board computer, manufacturer specific data (where applicable) is also erased.